stuffedwombat/stuffedwombat.github.io/threeways.md

 They should probably take a vacation.

-# important notes
+# Check yourself

-This is a tool, not a theory.
-I have no clue if this makes any sense to anyone but me.
-Simply asking myself wether I am currently stealing, exploring or working helps me to adjust course when necessary.

-Game design is only one of many parts of game development and all of the parts are very important.
+The three ways of designing games are neither a horoscope nor a list of personality traits.
+Every designer steals, explores and works.

-The three ways of designing games are all equal in their validitiy.
-Neither is "better" than any other.
+No way of designing games is "better" than any other.
-They simply have different ramifications.

-We are all constantly stealing very basic things: Control schemes, common basic shapes, moving platforms.
-Do no understimate the power and necessity of theft.

-Work requires insane mental strength.

-Exploration is really fun.
+To benefit from this, take a step back during your games development regularily and try to identify **how** you are designing right now.
+That is pretty easy.
+The hard part is changing how you design, if you think you need to.

+For me, the power of the three ways of designing games is simple categorisation.
+It gives me something concrete to judge my own actions against.
+Simply knowing, even if only in rough categories, what I am actually doing right now helps me enourmously during development.

+I hope it helps you too.

 cheers,

 josh